GoogleChrome/web.dev/src/site/content/en/secure/cross-origin-isolation-guide/index.md

 If you landed this page by a SharedArrayBuffer deprecation message, it's likely either your website or one of the resources you emebed to your website is using SharedArrayBuffer.
-When Chrome hits 91, the functionality that has been available through SharedArrayBuffer will no longer work. take one of the following actions to fix the issue in advance.
+When Chrome hits 91, the functionality that has been available through SharedArrayBuffer will no longer work without cross-origin isolation.
+Take one of the following actions to fix the issue in advance.

 * Turn on the cross-origin isolation to keep using SharedArrayBuffer.
-* Notify the third-party that actually uses SharedArrayBuffer to take action.
+* Notify the third-party vendor/provider that actually uses SharedArrayBuffer to take action.
 {% endAside %}

 ## Determine where in your website a SharedArrayBuffer is used